Financial assistance programs Norfolk County Salvation Army.

 Communities and families across Norfolk County Massachusetts can call upon the Salvation Army during a time of need.
-The non-profit organization administers dozens of resources and assistance programs for the needy, low income, seniors and poor.
-Everything from rent help to case management, free food or school supplies, toys, and more is offered.
-Assistance will focus on those who are most in need and that are facing a one time, short term crisis situation.
+The non-profit, faith-based organization administers dozens of resources and assistance programs for the needy, low income, seniors or poor.
+Everything from rent help to case management, free food or school supplies, Christmas toys, and more is offered.
+Assistance will focus on those who are most in need (regardless of race) and that are facing a one time, short term crisis situation.

 Most of the social services are available from the corps community centers in Quincy, Canton, and Sharon noted below.
 This is where people can turn for information, referrals, and emergency assistance as well, if and when needed.
 There are also thrift or Family stores to shop at.
-The Salvation Army of Massachusetts and their Service Extension program ensures that needs are met in the community from those that qualify.
+The Salvation Army of Massachusetts and their Service Extension program ensures that needs are met in the Norfolk County community from those families qualify.

 Emergency assistance, while it is available, it will always be limited due to the demand and donation levels.
-Low income families, the elderly or other individuals from the community that are experiencing one time financial hardships may be served by case managers and volunteers with free food, clothing and utility/heating bill assistance.
+Low income families, the elderly or other individuals from the community that are experiencing one time financial hardships may be served by Salvation Army case managers and volunteers with free food, clothing and utility/heating bill assistance.
 Some limited money for paying back rent may also be offered in Norfolk County Massachusetts.

 Heating bill help in Norfolk County Massachusetts is available as part of the GNEF, Good Neighbor Energy Fund.
 The program assists low to moderate income families who do not qualify for other utility assistance, such as government benefits or LIHEAP.
 They also can’t qualify for any support for utility bills from other non-profits or charity organizations.
 When funding permits, money can be used to pay heating bills, provide oil, or cover natural gas expenses.